-Loan proceeds will be credited to the student's tuition, fees, books, and dorm charges no sooner than 10 days prior to the first class day.
+As per federal regulations, loan proceeds will be credited to the student's tuition, fees, books, and dorm charges no sooner than 10 days prior to the first class day.
 Credit balances, after all institutional charges have been paid, will be mailed or disbursed to the borrower via their Chaparral Card or other designated direct deposit account, no later than 14 days after the first class day.